(3 Simple Steps)

 You can’t be everything to all people!
 Here’s an easy way to remember that smaller targets are easier to hit: An archery club was practicing.

 In the real world, the biggest target is easiest to hit.
 But the opposite is true in marketing.
 Large targets are difficult to hit.
 The more diverse group you hope to appeal to, the harder it is to catch their attention.
 So remember, as small businesses, smaller targets are easier to hit.

 Here’s an example using a landscaper who attends a networking event hoping to connect with new customers or get referrals.
 They might say:

 You can rule your niche, but you’ll never rule the entire market.

-People want to work with specialists, not with generalists.
-They want someone with the reputation as THE guy!
-They want the best, even if they can’t afford the best.
+People want to work with specialists, not generalists.
+They want someone with the reputation as “THEE” guy, you know?
+They want the best, even if they can’t afford it.